Here’s Everything You Need to Know About Merida Airport (MID Airport)

 1. Private Shuttle from Merida Airport

-The best way is to book a private Merida Airport shuttle in advance of your arrival.
+The best way is to book this private Merida Airport shuttle in advance of your arrival.

 2. Merida Airport Car Rental